 The independent variable meteorological condition indicated a significant effect on the dependent variable willingness to persist, and the independent variable motivation did not indicate a significant effect.
 The interaction between meteorological condition and motivation resulted in a significant effect on the dependent variable, particularly in the marginal weather condition, although with a low effect size.
 This result suggests that those who are motivated to fly for a specific reason or reasons might be more willing to persist over those who have no real reason to be flying.
 A recommendation for future research is that the experiment be replicated in a direct observation experimental design in either a full or partial motion simulator.

 Further defining how motivation and meteorological conditions influence aeronautical decision-making can change the way aviation safety advocates, academics, regulators, and industry approach the issue.
 The results of this research could help determine what part of aeronautical decision making is objective and what is more subject to a person’s base desires.

 Scholarly Commons Citation

 Woods, Sabrina, "Assessing If Motivation Impacts General Aviation Pilots’ Persistence in Varying Weather Conditions" (2020).
-Dissertations and Theses.
+Doctoral Dissertations and Master's Theses.
 502.